Carlos Di Sarli

 Di Sarli later returned to Buenos Aires, organising his own orchestra towards the end of 1938.
 Their first recording made in December 1939, again on the Victor label, has become something of a classic: the tango Corazón, Di Sarli's own composition, with a 17 year old Roberto Rufino on vocals.
 The next decade is a magnificent one for the orchestra, and the 155 sides he recorded with Victor up till 1948 display a uniformly high quality.
 The orchestra is especially popular with dancers.

-In 1954 he returned once more, this time to the studios of RCA Victor.
-The instrumentals from this late period are classics of the genre, amongst the greatest tango recordings of all time.
+In 1954 switched from Music Hall back to RCA Victor.
+The instrumentals from this late period are classics of the genre, amongst the best known, and most loved, tango recordings of all time.
 He cut his final sides on Polygram in 1958 and died in 1959.

 What sort of buyer are you?